The Quick Method:

 To search the catalog, click here:

 Can't find the article you were looking for or need more help?
-Contact a Reference Librarian by stopping by one of the URI Libraries' Reference Desks or getting in touch with us by phone, email, IM, or text.
+Contact a Reference Librarian by stopping by one of the URI Libraries' Reference Desks or getting in touch with us by phone, email, or live chat.

 We can help you track down that article or provide other options for getting the full text of the article.